Quantum conditional entropies and steerability of states with maximally mixed marginals: Introduction

-Quantum entropy, being a measure of uncertainty of quantum systems, encompasses both classical and quantum uncertainty.
+Quantum entropies generalizes classical entropies in a way and thus it is a function of the density matrix.
 In this perspective, consider a bipartite system shared between Alice and Bob and ask the question "\textit{What amount of information Bob has to learn in addition to the knowledge he already possesses to know the whole system ?}".
 The answer to this question is provided by conditional entropies.
 In the classical realm, conditional entropies are always nonnegative in consonance to our intuition.
 However, in the quantum situation conditional entropies can be negative \cite{N.J.Cerf} marking a radical departure from classical notions.
 In fact certain entangled states possess negative conditional entropy.
 An operational interpretation to quantum conditional von Neumann entropy was given by the authors in \cite{M.Horodecki} akin to the classical Slepian-Wolf theorem \cite{SLP}.
 Recently the negativity of conditional von Neumann entropy was identified as a resource \cite{M1.Vempati,M2.Vempati,MW}.
 In another recent work \cite{Gourinev}, it was noted that in any axiomatic characterization of conditional entropy, this negativity is inevitable.

-The present submission investigates the relation between these two extremely significant manifestations of quantum states, namely steering and conditional entropies.
+The present work investigates the relation between these two extremely significant measures of quantum correlations, namely steering and conditional entropies.
 Probes were made to see this in case of Bell-CHSH inequalities \cite{J.F.Clauser} and conditional von Neumann entropies in two-qubit systems \cite{N.Friis}.
 The relation of Bell's inequalities with quantum $ \alpha $ entropies were investigated in \cite{R.Horodecki}.
 As noted before, entropies were also used to form entropic Bell's inequalities \cite{N.Cerf} and entropic steering inequalities \cite{J.Schneeloch}.
 However, to the best of our knowledge, these studies have not been done in the framework of steering and LHS models.
 Our work tries to bridge this gap.

 We start with two-qubit systems and probe the relation of conditional entropies with the violation of a three-settings steering inequality, quite prominently known as the Cavalcanti, Jones, Wiseman , Reid (CJWR) inequality \cite{E.Cavalcanti}.
 We show that for the Weyl states(states with maximally mixed marginals), the negativity of conditional Rényi 2-entropy is necessary and sufficient for the violation of the CJWR inequality.
 Upper bounds to the conditional entropy of generic two-qubit quantum states are also provided which guarantees the violation of the inequality.
 We then move from a particular steering inequality to LHS models.
 We use a sufficient criteria for unsteerability \cite{J.Bowles} and find that whenever Weyl states are unsteerable due to the criteria , they possess a non-negative conditional Rényi 2-entropy.
 However, some non-Weyl states present a different picture.
 We extend our study to two-qudit systems and observe the behavior of LHS models of the isotropic and Werner states \cite{R.Werner} vis a vis conditional Rényi 2-entropies.
 We observe, whenever the states admit a LHS model, they have non-negative conditional Rényi 2-entropy.
 We then introduce white noise in the Werner states and note that the LHS model of the transformed state exhibits the same characteristic.